Boryspil International Airport: Development since the 1990s

 Boryspil International Airport handles most of Ukraine's international traffic.
 Terminal B, with only eleven gates, two of which were air bridges, was not enough to handle all international flights.
 This was the reason for the expansion of that terminal, which started in 2005.
 The first-stage expansion of Terminal B was opened on 27 January 2006.
 In 2008, passport control within Terminal B Departures was moved further east (along with the entrance to the main duty-free shop so that it remains airside).

 There are plans to expand the airport further by building several new terminals.
 The government has been having meetings with the owners of nearby land, trying to buy more land for expansion.
-The construction of Terminal D was approved on 28 July 2008 and was completed in 2012 at a cost of UAH 1.661 billion (US$208 million).
+The construction of Terminal D was approved on 28 July 2008 and was completed in 2012 at a cost of ₴1.661 billion (US$208 million).
 The terminal will have a capacity of 1,500 passengers per hour and cover an area of 44.9 hectares.
 Platform M, which is connected to Terminal B, was to be reconstructed in 2009–2010.
-The reason for the delay in its reconstruction was the fact that Terminal B needs to be fully operational first.
+The reason for the delay in its reconstruction was that Terminal B needs to be fully operational first.
 After Terminal D opened (building began on 24 October 2008), platform M can be reconstructed without having a major impact on traffic.

 The construction of Terminal D was completed in 2012, with the terminal opening to passengers on 28 May 2012, increasing passenger handling facilities significantly.
 Terminal A, B, and F were taken out of operation in 2016.
 Expansion plans were estimated to handle a capacity of 18 million passengers per year.

-Suspension of operations (2022-present)
+Suspension of operations (2022–present)

 On 24 February 2022, Ukraine closed its airspace to civilian flights due to the Russian invasion of Ukraine, thus closing the airport.
 Shortly afterward, the airport was hit by Russian missiles targeting Ukrainian infrastructure.
-As of February 2023, the airspace is still closed, and commercial air travel across Ukraine remains suspended.
+As of August 2025, the airspace is still closed, and commercial air travel across Ukraine remains suspended.